Interview Guide Dec 02

 Amazon is the world's largest e-commerce company and also a tech major.
-The company is always looking to expand its business footprint through careful expansion strategies, product development and business analytics.
-As a Business Analyst at Amazon, you will be responsible for building a robust set of operational and business metrics, working with cross-functional teams to design, build, deploy the reporting systems, and utilize metrics to determine improvement opportunities.
-You will also be responsible for driving process improvement opportunities identified as part of Kaizen processes.
+The company always seeks to expand its business footprint through careful expansion strategies, product development and business analytics.
+As a Business Analyst at Amazon, you will be responsible for building a robust set of operational and business metrics, working with cross-functional teams to design, build, deploy the reporting systems, and utilising metrics to determine improvement opportunities.
+You will also drive process improvement opportunities identified as part of Kaizen processes.

 - Own the design, development, and maintenance of ongoing metrics, reports, analyses, dashboards, etc. to drive key business decisions